KinPeter/P-Kin.com_v3/src/assets/content/about/about_en.md

 - Tinkering with Linux, cloud and server stuff

 ## Current goals
+- Maximize AI utilization as a tool for my work and projects
+- Perfect my knowledge in Web Accessibility (A11y)
 - Learn more about backend with serverless/lambda functions and databases
 - Discover DevOps, CI/CD workflows